nayaba/men-stack-fruits/README.md

 ## About

-This is a single model CRUD application utilizing Mongoose, Express, and EJS.
+This is a completed version of the MEN Stack CRUD App - Fruits module.

+Note: The styled version can be found on the `CSS` branch.

 After cloning this, be sure to run `npm i`.
 Also touch a `.env` file, and add a `MONGODB_URI` key with a connection string value you provide.
 Launch the app with `nodemon`!